-Students will be prepared to take a national certification exam as a certified healthcare simulation educator (CHSE) or a certified healthcare simulation operations specialist (CHSOS), both of which are offered by the Society for Simulation in Healthcare.
+Students will be prepared and may independently decide to take a national certification exam as a certified healthcare simulation educator (CHSE) or a certified healthcare simulation operations specialist (CHSOS), both of which are offered by the Society for Simulation in Healthcare.

 The need for trained simulation educators and operations specialists is growing as more and more organizations create or further invest in their simulation programs.
 The demand for trained, certified simulationists far exceeds the supply.
-Below are the low numbers of certified healthcare simulationists internationally by type (as of March 1, 2020).
-There are thousands of open positions going unfilled.
+Below are the low numbers of certified healthcare simulationists internationally by type (as of August 10, 2020).
+There are thousands of open positions going unfilled

 UM-Flint Simulation Center

 Our facilities consist of a state-of-the-art simulation center with multiple patient care rooms, exam rooms, a home setting room, a nurses station, a health assessment area, debriefing rooms, and all of the latest technology used in the field.